Developer Guide

 Since the input is `m/`, `FindModuleCommandPaser` will be returned. <br>

-is called.
-Again ArgumentMultimap
+Step 5: In FindModuleCommandPaser, FindModuleCommandPaser#parse is called.
+Again ArgumentMultimap is created

-.
+using ArgumentTokenizer but only with Module prefix: m/.
 The class diagram shows the Parser class diagram when

-passing your input into the appropriate FindModuleCommand
+passing your input into the appropriate FindModuleCommand.

-method does a few checks:
+Step 6: The parse method does a few checks:

 - If there isn’t the

-present, or - the preamble of the
+m/present, or - the preamble of the

-is not empty, or - your search input after the
+PREFIXis not empty, or - your search input after the

-is whitespaces, - then
+PREFIXis whitespaces, - then

 -